ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

 Now to check if the task has been removed, type "*show todo*"

-o/p:
-1. Review Pull Request #41
+Bot Reply: 1.
+Review Pull Request #41

-#### Error Handling

-1.Entering an invalid task number while trying to remove from the list

-=> Bot Reply: "Please enter a number from the list shown above, try again from the beginning."

-2.Typing "*show todo*" when you haven't created a todo list.

-=> Bot Reply: "There is nothing to show"

 ### Use-Case 2 : Github Issues